Bryconops munduruku

 Bryconops munduruku is a small freshwater fish of the family Iguanodectidae that lives in the rivers of South America.
 Its adipose fin is black, with a clear base, and it has two humeral spots, which is a feature it shares with few congeners.
-Its fins are a variety of yellow, red, black, and clear, and mature males have hooks on select fin-rays.
+Its fins are a variety of yellow, red, black, and translucent tones; notably, mature males develop hooks on specific fin-rays.

 Originally cited from the lower Rio Tapajós, B. mundurukus name pays homage to its type locality.
 Known as the Tapajós-Tapera, a denomination of Munduruku Indians (an indigenous culture of Brazil) formed the settlement that became the municipality from whence B. munduruku was described, Aveiro.

 Taxonomy

 Bryconops munduruku is considered a member of the subgenus Creatochanes in the genus Bryconops.
 It has been regarded as such since its description in 2015.
 It is sometimes listed as a characin, or member of the family Characidae, but a study in 2011 moved the genera Bryconops, Piabucus, and Iguanodectes into a new family, Iguanodectidae.

 Bryconops munduruku has retained its original name, and has no known synonyms.